 Here’s how it breaks down for the two manufacturers we examined:

-In the 2016 Cost of Recruiting an Undergrad Student Report, higher ed consulting group Ruffalo Noel Levitz reported that four-year private institutions spend a median of $2,232 per new student.
+In the 2018 Cost of Recruiting an Undergraduate Student Report, higher ed consulting group Ruffalo Noel Levitz reported that four-year private institutions spend a median of $2,357 per new student.
 We looked at the numbers for a few publicly held education companies, including Grand Canyon University, a for-profit school; Strayer Education, an education holding company; and Bright Horizons, a child care and early education provider.
 Note that each organization categorized marketing expenses differently.

 Where is the Marketing Money Being Spent

 Although the amount businesses spend may vary, how and where the money is being spent is pretty consistent: digital.
 “One quarter of the average marketing budget is allocated to search, email and website,” reported Gartner.
 “9.2% of marketing’s budget is now allocated to digital commerce, making it the largest area of investment across the marketing expense budget in 2018.”

 - More than 70% of respondents agreed they can demonstrate, with metrics, how content marketing has increased audience engagement and their number of leads.

 - The average percentage of total marketing budget spent on content marketing is 26% (among all respondents); the most successful, however, spend 40%, while the least successful spend 14%.

 - 38% of all respondents expect their content marketing budget to increase in the next 12 months.

 Overall, companies are spending money on marketing because it matters to the bottom line.
 The amount each company spends differs according to a number of factors including business type, revenue and growth goals, but the message is clear: Unless you are Apple, spending less than 10% of your revenue isn’t going to cut it.
 In order to see growth, companies, especially companies in their growth phase, need to invest heavily in the mechanism that promotes, sells and creates this growth.
 That mechanism is marketing.